 Louisiana PTA is financially supported by its Friends of LAPTA who help us achieve the mission and vision of supporting all children and families.
 As a 501(c)(3) nonprofit, LAPTA offers different avenues to help all children reach their potential by utilizing 54 grants, more than 225 awards, and dozens of programs for teachers, students, and local PTAs.
 The innovative programs and grants focus on topics such as STEM, literacy, mental health, student leadership, comprehensive arts programs, healthy earth, anti-bullying, anti-drug, sustainability, inclusion, diversity, internet safety, community outreach, and much more.
-Can you get behind these successful programs?
+Friends of LAPTA help support these successful programs.

 Philanthropic work, especially when it involves children and their education, makes a significant impact on the community.
 Friends of LAPTA join forces with LAPTA's nonpartisan, nonsectarian, and noncommercial advocacy work.
 Contact LAPTA to discuss what works best for you among the different partnering opportunities.
-Find the Package Levels and their perks and benefits.
 To become a Friend of LAPTA, see LouisianaPTA.org/friends.

-LAPTA sincerely appreciates your time and resources and looks forward to getting to know you better.
-Everyone on our Board of Directors is a volunteer because we all believe in our mission that much!
+LAPTA sincerely appreciates the time and resources that our Friends provide.
+Everyone on our Board of Directors is a volunteer because we all believe in our mission that much.